 Decision-making can sometimes feel like a magical, mystical process, but it’s actually a science.
-If your own team struggles with decision-making, take comfort in the fact that you’re not alone.
+If your own team struggles with group decision-making, take comfort in the fact that you’re not alone.
 Consulting firm McKinsey found that 72% of senior executives thought their companies made bad decisions as often, or more often, than good decisions.
 Poor or delayed decisions come with considerable costs too, not only in lost profits, but also wasted time, talent, and resources.

-Psychologists and economists have studied the numerous obstacles behind any decision-making process for eons, inspiring them to develop strategies on how to navigate them.
+Psychologists and economists have studied the numerous obstacles behind any group decision-making process for eons, inspiring them to develop strategies on how to navigate them.
 If you’re looking to help your team make better decisions together, you might want to give these ideas a whirl.

-Set the right conditions for decision-making
+Set the right conditions for group decision-making

-Many decision-making meetings are doomed before they begin.
+Many group decision-making meetings are doomed before they begin.
 Unclear roles, missing information, and a general lack of team alignment can all foil the decision-making process.
 Fortunately, one of the simplest things you can do to help your team members get to a decision is to prepare them to make one.

 Involve the right people.
 If your decision makers are too similar (in role, seniority, or perspective), your decision will suffer.
 Diverse groups are better at making decisions because they bring different views to the table.
 Many companies suffer from an “inclusion gap,” where decision-making teams are more homogenous than the overall organization.